PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Introduction

-Although many prompting-based metrics have been proposed \citep[e.g.][]{li2024leveraging}, structured evaluations across different prompting approaches remain scarce, especially for open-source models. \revision{In recent work, the \textsc{Eval4NLP 2023} shared task \citep{leiter2023eval4nlp} addresses this by (1) restricting the usage to selected open-source LLMs and (2) prohibiting the fine-tuning of these models.} \cl{While the \senew{shared-task} submissions provide several interesting findings, they focus on a few distinct prompts \senew{only}.
-Notably, the effect and robustness of prompt variations on the same model or across different models remain largely unexplored.}
+Although many prompting-based metrics have been proposed \citep[e.g.][]{li2024leveraging}, structured evaluations across different prompting approaches remain scarce, especially for open-source models. \revn{The recent} \textsc{Eval4NLP 2023} shared task \citep{leiter2023eval4nlp} addresses this by (1) restricting the usage to selected open-source LLMs and (2) prohibiting their fine-tuning.
+While the \senew{shared-task} submissions \revn{offer interesting insights}, they focus on only a few distinct prompts\revn{, leaving the impact and robustness of prompt variations largely unexplored.}